 - Gather the ingredients and cut all of the vegetables.

 - Pour in 2 cups of water to deglaze the bottom of the pot.
-Use your spoon to scrape the bottom a bit.
+Use your spoon to scrape the bits at the bottom.
 Then, add all of the other ingredients except for the greens.
 Give everything a good stir.
 Turn the heat down to medium.

 Video